ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 help message to the console.

 **MacOSX note:** some recipes may depend on the OpenMP library, which does not install via conda on MacOSX.
-Instead run:
+Instead run

 .. code-block:: bash